Working with Airport Lighting Systems

 This training provides fundamental knowledge that anyone working with airport lighting systems must know to keep themselves and their airport safe.
 Photometric, electrical, and mechanical maintenance issues are presented as well as FAA EB 83A requirements and considerations, along with other precautions you should be aware of to keep you safe.
 Examine the basic systems and the critical safety visual signals provided to the pilot and important preventative maintenance practices required.

-Can't attend live?
-No problem.
-All registrants will receive recordings of the training to view at their convenience for 90 days after the series concludes.
+All registrants will receive recordings of the training to view at their convenience for 90 days from their purchase.

 Part 1 includes the following: